 April 2021 ~

-Pat Strickland grew up near Woodlawn Park.
+Pat Strickland (Wilson, 1989) grew up near Woodlawn Park.
 He attended Whitaker Middle School and Hosford (sixth grade), and had older siblings who went to Jefferson and Grant high schools.

 He almost went to Cleveland before choosing Wilson, where all roads led to plenty of personal and team athletic success – and his induction into the PIL Hall of Fame in 2015.